7. What specific benefits are there to working with Nola Capital?

 It is no one else's business what you are doing and you deserve an ironclad assurance that your business information will

 remain absolutely confidential.
 Your business with us is strictly private; our Non-Disclosure Agreement and our

 Engagement Agreement both prohibit us from disclosing your name and information to anyone else.

 23. How do you prefer to communicate with your clients?

 Email is the best way to communicate because it is often faster than trying to track someone down for a telephone call

 24. Will you work with brokers?

-We no longer accept any projects that are referred to us by brokers.
+We no longer accept any projects from brokers or other third parties.
 All projects must be submitted directly from the

 Nola Capital Corporation